Giana Sisters: Twisted Dreams: Development

 Despite being relatively far into development, the company contemplated shelving the game indefinitely in order to fund the game themselves through assembled profit from other future game releases.
 However, due to the success of Kickstarter in the spring of 2012, the company decided to revive the project and assist development by crowdfunding, setting the goal amount at $150,000.
 The Kickstarter campaign was launched on July 30, 2012.

 Along with the fundraiser, eventual XBLA and PSN support was announced.
 The game's stretch goals mentioned that Project Giana would see a basic 16-level release at $150,000, and a full version 20-level release at $200,000.
 In the event of the fundraiser going beyond the set goal, OUYA support was also mentioned at $300,000.

 A playable demo was offered to the press on August 20.
 The demo contained a playable level showcasing the game's unique features.
 A public demo followed shortly after and was released on the Kickstarter page.

 The fundraiser reached its goal on August 29, 3 days prior to its last day.
 It amassed a total of $186,159 on the official Kickstarter site, and reached $190,000 when the PayPal pledges were added in.
 A livestream was held to celebrate the success, broadcasting live from the Black Forest Games offices, featuring interviews with the team itself and also with Chris Hülsbeck via Skype.

 On August 30, Project Giana was among the first games featured on Valve's Steam Greenlight program, enabling its community to rate the games they would like to see on the Steam download service.
 On October 15, it was green-lit for release on Steam.
 Fans were invited to vote for their preferred title: Twisted Dreams, Giana's Twisted Dream and Project Giana.

 Music

 Giana Sisters: Twisted Dreams brings back the composer of the original Great Giana Sisters, Chris Huelsbeck, along with the Swedish heavy metal band Machinae Supremacy and Fabian Del Priore who also worked on Giana Sisters DS.

-The music is one of the key features of Giana Sisters: Twisted Dreams, flowing seamlessly between Hülsbeck's original compositions and Del Priore's arrangements into Machinae Supremacy's heavy metal rendition of the soundtrack.
+The music is one of the key features of Giana Sisters: Twisted Dreams, flowing seamlessly between Huelsbeck's original compositions and Del Priore's arrangements into Machinae Supremacy's heavy metal rendition of the soundtrack.
 This is achieved by having both soundtracks layered and played at the same time, and changing when the switch button is pressed.

 A CD soundtrack release was offered as a reward on Project Giana's Kickstarter.